ProfLehman/cs362_spring_2026/syllabus/CS_362_Spring_2026_Syllabus.md

 ## Problem Sets (60%)

 Weekly problem sets are assigned throughout the semester.
 These assignments are designed to help you apply and integrate the course concepts discussed in readings, online resources, and class sessions.
-The material covered will assist students in preparing for the final group project.
+The material covered will help students prepare for the final group project.
 Please ensure your work is neat, organized, and clearly labeled with your first and last name.
-Add your name to program comments for all code submitted.
+Add your name to the program comments for all code submitted.

 ---

 ## Ethics Paper (10%)

 Students will write an ethics paper discussing an ethical issue (or issues) related to AI and Machine Learning.
-Paper must include how biblical principles and their personal faith apply to the topic.
+The paper must include how biblical principles and their personal faith apply to the topic.
 The paper must be 2500 words (or more) and include five (or more) references.
 Paper format must be APA or MLA format.
 A Grammarly performance report PDF must be submitted with a score of 90 (or higher).
-Papers will be submitted via Turn-it-in.
+Papers will be submitted via Turnitin.
 Detailed project requirements, milestones, and due dates will be posted on Moodle.

 ---

 ## Group Project (20%)

-Students will complete a group project in which they research and introduce an artificial intelligence or machine learning topic that extends beyond the core material covered in class.
+Students will complete a group project in which they research and introduce an artificial intelligence or machine learning topic that extends beyond the material covered in class.
 Working in small groups (2 or 3), students will become “experts” on their chosen topic and design a short instructional module intended to introduce the topic.
-This project emphasizes conceptual understanding, synthesis of ideas, and clear communication rather than mathematical depth or large-scale system implementation.

-Each group will develop instructional materials that include an overview of the topic, selected learning resources, and an original assignment or activity appropriate for this course, along with a grading key.
-Groups will present their topic to the class during the final exam session.
+Each group will develop instructional materials that include an overview of the topic, selected learning resources, and an original assignment or activity tailored to this course, along with a corresponding grading rubric.
+Groups will present their projects to the class during the final exam session.
 Detailed project requirements, milestones, and due dates will be posted on Moodle.
 Preliminary topics and groups must be selected by midterm.

 ---